-NET WORTH: NA
+NET WORTH: $3.9 billion

 SOURCE OF WEALTH: Founder of Dolby Laboratories

 STEM CELL RESEARCH: Dolby earned his reputation as a philanthropist largely for his large donations to fund stem cell research programs at the University of California.
-In 2006, he contributed $16 million to launch the University of Calfornia San Fransisco's fundraising campaign for the the Ray and Dagmar Dolby Regeneration Medicine Building.
+In 2006, he contributed $16 million to launch the University of California San Francisco's fundraising campaign for the the Ray and Dagmar Dolby Regeneration Medicine Building.
 The gift made it possible to merge the work of 15 labs into one location and allow for a greater "cross-pollination of ideas," which Dolby hoped would accelerate the development of cures.
 He followed up on his support by giving another $20 million.

-SF BAY AREA COMMUNITY: Although the vast majority of the charitable dollars distributed through the Ray and Dagmar Dolby Family Fund goes to stem cell research, they are also active in the San Fransisco community, making contributions and grants to organizations dedicated to such diverse issues as women's rights, child abuse, and poverty.
+SF BAY AREA COMMUNITY: Although the vast majority of the charitable dollars distributed through the Ray and Dagmar Dolby Family Fund goes to stem cell research, they are also active in the San Francisco community, making contributions and grants to organizations dedicated to such diverse issues as women's rights, child abuse and poverty.
 Many of the larger donations go to arts organizations, including the American Conservatory Theater, the San Francisco Opera, the San Francisco Symphony, and the Corporation of the Fine Arts Museums of San Francisco, along with dozens of smaller grants to groups such as art museums, film societies, public television, and community arts organizations.

 LGBT CAUSES: The Dolbys' son, Tom, is gay, and was able to legally marry his partner in California just before voters passed Proposition 8 and forbade others from doing the same.
 Dolby donated $135,000 to the effort to fight Proposition 8, and the fund continues to support organizations promoting gay rights.

-HEALTH CARE: Since Dolby's passing, his foundation has donated over $1 million to the Alzheimer's Association, as well as $20 million to the Department of Psychiatry at the University of California, San Francisco.
+Since Dolby's passing, his foundation has donated over $1 million to the Alzheimer's Association, as well as $20 million to the Department of Psychiatry at the University of California, San Francisco.